anwghub/TripTide/README.md

 # TripTide
-A travel web app using react js
+A travel web app using next js